 When I fish for walleyes on rocks, I prefer a 1/16-ounce jig with a short shank so I don’t get snagged.
 I hook the spottail shiner minnow in the mouth and out the shoulder behind the head.
 I like the Stand-up Fire-Ball Jig for casting and the Round Fire-Ball Jig for controlled drifting or trolling.

 I will continue to fish jigs and spottail shiners as long as the bait stores have them.
 They can be tough to keep alive, so I use a 6-gallon aerated bait bucket to hold the bulk of my minnows in the boat.
 I use a smaller bait box to pass minnows around the boat.

 Once spottail shiners leave the shallows, walleyes need to find another “easy,” abundant food source.
 This usually means most of the walleyes will leave the shallow bays and head for the main lake.
-Next item on the seasonal menu for walleyes are insect hatches that begin as soon as water temperatures reach into the 60s.
+The next item on the seasonal menu for walleyes are insect hatches that begin as soon as water temperatures reach the 60s.

-The explosion of food in deep water will attract perch, minnows and fish of all sizes into the basin to feed.
-Walleyes can cruise the edges of mid-lake structures along the transition from a hard to a soft bottom, where they can feast on a smorgasbord of minnows, crayfish and bugs.
+The explosion of food in deep water will attract perch, minnows, and fish of all sizes into the basin to feed.
+Walleyes can cruise the edges of mid-lake structures along with the transition from a hard to a soft bottom, where they can feast on a smorgasbord of minnows, crayfish, and bugs.

 There are also crayfish, perch, and minnows on the medium-depth, chara-covered flats, which will also draw some of the walleyes as they migrate out of the shallow bays.